 We’ll occasionally place various small utilities and tools on this page, free for the taking.
 We provide no warranty for these tools, nor do we provide any support.
 (If you have a problem or suggestion, please let us know and we may pursue it if we have time.)
+For our conditions of use, please see https://watsonwalker.com/disclaimer/.
 The utilities and tools have no copyright, and we request that you not attempt to sell them for profit.
 Click on the heading of each item to read more about the tool.

 IMPORTANT MESSAGES Health Check